Santiago Principles: History

-In 2008, there was growing concern by investors and regulators about SWFs, partially about their visibility, accountably and the governance structure.
+In 2008, there was growing concern by investors and regulators about SWFs, partially about their visibility, accountability, and governance structure.
 To address these concerns, a joint effort between the International Monetary Fund (IMF) and the "International Working Group of Sovereign Wealth Funds" (IWG-SWF) which represented the coming together of 14 principle funds including some of the largest, such as GIC Private Limited and Abu Dhabi Investment Authority.
 The IWG-SWF then drafted the 24 Santiago Principles, to set out common international standards regarding transparency, independence, and governance which SWFs might follow.
 These were made public after being presented to the IMF International Monetary Financial Committee on 11 October 2008.

 The working group was then replaced by a permanent body on the 6 April 2009, the "International Forum of Sovereign Wealth Funds" to maintain and promote the new standards going forward and encourage other sovereign wealth fund to sign up.

+Natural resource-rich developing economies are typically encouraged to adopt good governance standards for sovereign wealth funds, such as the Santiago Principles, which emphasize transparency, accountability, and sound investment practices.
+This approach is often preferred over local content policies, which can foster corruption and rent-seeking behavior in contexts with weak governance.